mike-lischke/vscode-antlr4/doc/grammar-debugging.md

 This graphical parse tree is interactive.
 You can collapse/expand parser rule nodes to hide/show tree parts.
 Both, a horizontal and a vertical graph layout is supported and you can switch between the standard (compact) tree layout or the cluster layout, where all terminals are aligned at the bottom or on the right hand side (depending on the layout).

 As with all graphs in this extension, you can export it to an SVG file, along with custom or built-in CSS code to style the parse tree.
+There are 2 user settings that determine the initial orientation and the layout of the tree.
+You can read details in [Extension Settings](extension-settings.md#debugging).

 ### Actions and Semantic Predicates
 Grammars sometimes contain code in the target language of the generated lexer/parser.
 That can be support code in named actions (e.g. `import` or `#include` statements), other code within rules to support the parsing process or semantic predicates, to guide the parser.
 However, because this extension uses the interpreters for debugging it is not possible to run any of this code directly (even if the predicates are written in JS, let alone other languages).
 And since named and unnamed actions are usually to support the generated parser (and mostly not relevant for debugging), they are ignored by the extension debugger.
 However, for predicates there's an approach to simulate what the generated lexer/parser would do.